You can improve the chance of hearing a CFO “Yes” if You know What the CFO looks for in your business case.

 - There is tangible evidence for the outcomes.

-Notice especially that the term financial does not appear in conditions (1) or (2) above.
-If 1 and 2 both do apply, then non financial outcomes qualify as legitimate business case benefits.
+Notice especially that the word financial does not appear in conditions (1) or (2) above.
+If both 1 and 2 apply, then non-financial outcomes qualify as legitimate business case benefits.

 Soft Benefits?
 Don’t Touch Intangibles!